Alexis Brook

 Alexis Brook (24 January 1920 – 7 August 2007) was a British psychiatrist and psychotherapist.

 Early life

 Alexis Brook was born in Chiswick.
 He was the eldest son of Simon Brook and his wife Ida (née Jansen), both Lithuanian Jewish immigrants from Latvia.
 The family home was at 27 Fairfax Road, Turnham Green.
 He was educated at St Paul's School, and then studied medicine at Cambridge University.
-His younger brother is theatre and film director Peter Brook.
+His younger brother was theatre and film director Peter Brook.

 Career

 He did clinical training at the Middlesex Hospital in London, and qualified as a medical doctor in 1943.

 He served with the Royal Army Medical Corps from 1944 to 1947, in the later stages of Second World War and immediately afterwards, in the Far East: in India, Burma and Indochina (now Vietnam).
 His experiences in the war, of the effects of poor morale, led him to pursue a career in mental health.

 After the war, he trained as a psychiatrist at the Maudsley Hospital in London and at Napsbury Hospital in Hertfordshire.
 He specialised in psychoanalytic psychotherapy at the Cassel Hospital in Richmond from 1956, and moved to the Tavistock Clinic in 1971.
 For a time, he was also a lecturer at St Bartholomew's Hospital.
 He retired from the NHS in 1985 but continued to practise as an honorary consultant psychotherapist at St Mark's Hospital in Harrow from 1986 to 1995.